majacQ/circleci-docs/jekyll/_cci2/configuration-reference.md

 **Notes**:

-- A paid account is required to access Docker Layer Caching.
-Customers on paid plans can request access by [opening a support ticket](https://support.circleci.com/hc/en-us/requests/new).
-Please include a link to the project on CircleCI) with your request.
+- A paid account on a [Performance or Custom Plan](https://circleci.com/pricing/) is required to access Docker Layer Caching.
 - `setup_remote_docker` is not compatible with the `machine` executor.
 See [Docker Layer Caching in Machine Executor]({{ site.baseurl }}/2.0/docker-layer-caching/#machine-executor) for information on how to enable DLC with the `machine` executor.
 - The `version` key is not currently supported on CircleCI installed in your private cloud or datacenter.
 Contact your system administrator for information about the Docker version installed in your remote Docker environment.